 Natural gas has no odor of its own.
 A chemical called mercaptan is added so you can sense a gas leak.
 Natural gas, which is extremely flammable, can be ignited by the slightest spark.
 Turning on a light, flicking a match, or using the phone may be enough to trigger an explosion, so leave your home immediately and call for help if you suspect a gas leak in the home.

 You might notice a slight gas odor when turning the furnace on for the heating season for the first time.
 Dust and dirt may have settled, but the unit burns off this debris, and the odor quickly dissipates.
 If this is the case, just open some windows to ventilate your space.
 There’s nothing to worry about if the rotten egg smell goes away.

 Furnaces emit small amounts of gas every time they turn on.
 Any odor during this time should be faint.
 But if you often smell gas throughout your home, the heating unit may be leaking.
 If you smell rotten eggs, turn off the furnace and call your local HVAC contractor immediately.
 You may be at risk of carbon monoxide exposure, especially if you have an old furnace, it hasn’t been properly maintained, or there’s poor or blocked ventilation.

 Possible sources of a rotten egg odor include:

 - Gas Leak: Common signs of a gas leak include a distinct, persistent odor or a whistling or hissing sound near a gas appliance.
-If a gas pipe is leaking, the sound will be even louder, like a type of roaring noise.
+If a gas pipe is leaking, the sound will be even louder, like a roaring noise.

 When to Call for Help

-- The smell is constant and you don’t need to sniff around to see where it is.
+- The smell is constant, and you don’t need to sniff around to see where it is.

 - The gas smell is coming from the air vents in your home.